 I admit, I do not love washing dishes.
 In fact, I used to let the dishes sit in the sink way too long before taking care of them.
 I was avoiding the inevitable.
 Now, I try to wash the dishes after every meal, or have the kids do it.
 Turns out, it’s not that big of a chore…mindset is everything.
 Keeping the sink and countertops clear of dirty dishes just feels so much better.

 By a reasonable hour every night turn out the kitchen light and put up the Closed Sign.
 For awhile, I literally had a Closed Sign in my kitchen to remind myself to stop doing chores and relax!
-Knowing when to kick up your feet and relax is probably the most productive thing you can do.
+Learning when to stop is probably the most productive thing you can do.

 Don’t spend too much of your day cleaning or stressing about making your kitchen perfect.
 Do the best you can for today and then be done.
 Your family and friends will enjoy sitting in a tidy kitchen, but what they would enjoy most of all is sitting in that tidy kitchen with you; sit down and enjoy!